 Using Alternate Credit to Improve Credit Scores

 Alternative business lenders look at a business’s other points of “credit” with the focus on business performance as an indicator of ability to repay the loan, not the credit score.
 It’s why many of the terms to alternative lending packages give the lender more control over repayment.
-A credit score can predict the likelihood that a business will make loan repayments, based on past history of doing so.
+A credit score can predict the likelihood that a business will make loan repayments.
 In the world of alternative finance, lenders need more control over repayment to mitigate their risk.

 The good news is that this different paradigm of business credit means a bad credit score isn’t an insurmountable barrier to accessing a small business loan, but it does make it more expensive.
 The even better news is that alternative lending packages that more closely manage repayment can help a small business improve its credit score, making future small business loans less expensive.